Royal Gorge Route Railroad: After the Royal Gorge War

 In the end, the warring companies settled out of court.
 On March 27, 1880, the two railroads signed what was called the "Treaty of Boston" (Boston being the corporate home of the Santa Fe) which ended all litigation and gave the D&RG back its railroad.
 The D&RG paid the Santa Fe $1.8 million (which included a $400,000 "bonus" over actual costs) for the railroad it had built in the gorge, the grading it had completed, materials on hand, and interest.
 Gould's plans for competitive lines and a proposed line through Raton Pass southward into New Mexico, were cancelled by the Rio Grande.
 D&RG construction resumed, and rails reached Leadville on July 20, 1880.

 Passenger train service began in 1880 and continued through 1967.
 Rio Grande continued freight service through the gorge as part of their Tennessee Pass subdivision until 1989, when the company merged with the Southern Pacific Railroad, and the Southern Pacific took control of the gorge line.
-In 1996, the combined company was merged into the systems of the Union Pacific Railroad.
+In 1996, the combined company was merged into the systems of the Union Pacific Railroad Company.
 The year after Union Pacific purchased Southern Pacific and Rio Grande, the railroad closed the Tennessee Pass line, including the gorge segment.

 In 1997, Union Pacific was persuaded to sell the 12 mi of track through the Royal Gorge in an effort to preserve this scenic route.
-Two new corporations, the Cañon City & Royal Gorge Railroad (CC&RG) and Rock & Rail, Inc. (R&R), joined together to form Royal Gorge Express, LLC (RGX), to purchase the line.
-Passenger service on the new Royal Gorge Route Railroad began in May 1999, and are controlled by the Rock & Rail Railroad.
-Train movements from Pueblo CO to Canon City CO on the Tennessee Pass are controlled by the Union Pacific Harriman Dispatch Center in Omaha, Nebraska.
+Two new corporations, Cañon City & Royal Gorge Railroad, LLC (CC&RG) and Rock & Rail, Inc. (RRRR), joined together to form Royal Gorge Express, LLC (RGX), to purchase the line.
+Passenger service on the new Royal Gorge Route Railroad began in May 1999, and are controlled by RRRR.
+Train movements from Pueblo CO to Cañon City CO on the Tennessee Pass Subdivision are controlled by the Union Pacific Harriman Dispatch Center in Omaha, Nebraska.